mikeroyal/Apple-Silicon-Guide/README.md

 The M2 Ultra is composed of **two M2 Max chips** that are connected together using [Apple's UltraFusion Architecture](https://github.com/mikeroyal/Apple-Silicon-Guide/files/8248834/US20220013504A1.pdf) packaging.

 The M2 Ultra can be configured with up to **192GB** of high-bandwidth, low-latency unified memory that can be accessed by the **24-core CPU, 76-core GPU (800GB/s memory bandwidth), and 32-core Neural Engine**.
+The M2 Ultra is available for the [Mac Studio](https://www.apple.com/mac-studio/) and [Mac Pro](https://www.apple.com/mac-pro/).

 ## Apple AR and Vision Pro Headset